ebaymademepoor/django_milestone_project_myTeam/README.md

 even teams for each game and want to reduce the time lost at the start of each match selecting teams

-REFLECTION - THe team generation feature has this need covered and provides pleanty of options for the user to tweek their team selections as desired.
+REFLECTION - The team generation feature has this need covered and provides plenty of options for the user to tweak their team selections as desired.

 Story 4:  As a regular footballer who often players with new players, I'd like to know more about my team mates before playing so I know what they look like and